MagellansNotebook/Logbook/PassMngr/README.md

 The delete menu is straightforward.
 Select Y and enter the serial number of the the account you wish to remove from the database.

-Note: It will not ask you to verify to a password to delete the account.
-So, be carefull when deleting an account because it cannot be undone once deleted.
+Note: It will not ask you to verify a password before deleting the account.
+So, be carefull when choosing delete because it cannot be undone once deleted.

+**[ 5 ] Refresh Command Prompt**

+Press 5 to refresh page.

+This option simply refreshes the page and removes any excess entries and leaves only the menu page open.